ryanisaacg/quicksilver/README.md

 Make sure to put all your assets in a top-level folder of your crate called `static/`. *All* Quicksilver file loading-APIs will expect paths that originate in the static folder, so `static/image.png` should be referenced as `image.png`.

+### Linux dependencies

+On Windows and Mac, all you'll need to build Quicksilver is the right version of `rustc` and `cargo`.
+A few of Quicksilver's dependencies require Linux packages to build, namely `libudev`, `zlib`, and `alsa`.
+To install these on Ubuntu or Debian, run the command `sudo apt install libudev-dev zlib1g-dev alsa`.

 ### Deploying for desktop

 If you're deploying for desktop platforms, build in release mode (`cargo build --release`)